A Complete Guide: How to Clean Eyelash Extensions

 - Dry the wet lash completely using an air blower before you begin to fill.

-Do I need to use the lash foam cleanser daily?
+Do I need to clean my lashes daily?

-Yes, It is important that you clean, nourish, and protect your lashes daily to avoid any dirt from settling into your lash line to prevent any bacterial growth.
+Yes.
+It is important that you clean, nourish, and protect your lashes daily.
 The BL deep foam cleanser is designed to cleanse off all debris, remove makeup, and kill bacteria without drying out the skin and breaking down the lash adhesive.

 Can I use baby shampoo for cleaning eyelashes?